Frequently Asked Questions

 Why do you provide a camera to keep?

-We give our students cameras to keep to give them a head start on their professional journey.
+We give our students cameras to keep giving them a head start on their professional journey.

 From financial barriers to gender and cultural biases, many girls cannot afford a camera, a tool often associated with gender bias in the male-dominated media space.
 By providing cameras, we break down these barriers and empower girls to pursue their dreams without limitations.